Proxy adviser ISS backs call for safety report at Smith & Wesson parent

 “There is reason to believe that smart gun technology could be employed to make guns safer in the U.S. and that any engineering problems could be overcome if there was a market for the product,” ISS wrote in its conclusion.

 Springfield, Massachusetts-based American Outdoor has said the report is unnecessary and that it already discloses its reputational and financial risks.

-A company spokeswoman did not immediately comment on ISS’ recommendations.
+Elizabeth Sharp, American Outdoor vice president for investor relations, said in an email that the company was pleased with most of the proxy’s recommendations.

+Sharp said, however, the company is “extremely disappointed in their decision to depart from our board’s recommendation on a stockholder proposal that would do nothing to make our communities safer, forwarded by a politically-driven proponent whose objective is not to create value for our stockholders, but to destroy value.”

 On Thursday, rival proxy adviser Glass, Lewis & Co also recommended investors back the safety report, and recommended investors vote against one American Outdoor director.